MMadejsza/Python_OOP-_Football_Squad_Manager/README.md

 ### Usage in VisualStudioCode:
 1. Download all the files into 1 directory.
+2. Open this foler in VSC
-2. Ensure You have Python and Pylance extansions enabled
+3. Ensure You have Python and Pylance extansions enabled
-3. Open *.py file nad in top right corner click on "Run Python File"
+4. Open *.py file and in top right corner click on "Run Python File"
-4. Follow the program
+5. Follow the program